Quitch/GW-AI-Overhaul/README.md

 - **Health**: AI has Armour Tech.
 - **Speed**: AI has Engine Tech.

-These buffs are applied on a per-faction basis:
+These buffs are applied to commanders and then on a per-faction basis:

 - **Legonis Machina**: vehicle units and factories
 - **Foundation**: air and naval units and factories